When retirement is years away, it can be hard to see how one lonely number on your annual statement equates to your whole lifestyle in retirement.

 Year of birth/age

-Super balance you need now to achieve a “comfortable” standard of living at retirement at 67
+Super balance you need to have now in 2022 to achieve a “comfortable” standard of living at retirement at 67

 Please see the Super Balance Detective Calculator page for the assumptions used to calculate these amounts.